Course pages 2016–17

 Prerequisite courses: Algorithms.
 In addition the course requires some mathematics, in particular some use of vectors and some calculus.
 Part IA Natural Sciences Mathematics or equivalent and Discrete Mathematics are likely to be helpful although not essential.
 Similarly, elements of Mathematical Methods for Computer Science, Logic and Proof, Prolog and Complexity Theory are likely to be useful.

-This course is a prerequisite for the Part II courses Artificial Intelligence II and Natural Language Processing.
+This course is a prerequisite for the Part II courses Machine Learning and Bayesian Inference and Natural Language Processing.

 The aim of this course is to provide an introduction to some fundamental issues and algorithms in artificial intelligence (AI).
 The course approaches AI from an algorithmic, computer science-centric perspective; relatively little reference is made to the complementary perspectives developed within psychology, neuroscience or elsewhere.
 The course aims to provide some fundamental tools and algorithms required to produce AI systems able to exhibit limited human-like abilities, particularly in the form of problem solving by search, game-playing, representing and reasoning with knowledge, planning, and learning.